altugoren/demo/README.md

 # demo
-The repository contain some of my works and templates.
+The repository contains some of my works and templates.

+You could build your awesome projects on my templates.